 Having changed these things, you may think you’re done, but there’s another important step.
 If, after changing settings, you once again use the “view as…” function described above, you may be shocked to see that there’s still a bunch of content that can be publicly viewed.
 This is because changing these settings hasn’t done anything about what’s been shared retrospectively.

 To sort this out, return to the “Privacy Settings and Tools” options, and make use of the “Limit past posts” feature, which should allow you to block the public (or “friends of friends”) seeing your historical content.
 However, it’s still worthwhile to continually check the “view as…” function until you’re happy with what a member of the public would see when they arrive at your profile.
 If need be, you can go into any remaining individual posts and photos and manually change their visibility as you require.
 Please note that as per this link, your current profile and cover picture is always available for public view.

 It’s important to remember that reviewing your Facebook privacy settings isn’t something you should treat as a one-off task.
-Sometimes Facebook change their default privacy settings and make them less private, or you may just occasionally share something more widely than you intended by mistake.
+Sometimes Facebook changes their default privacy settings and makes them less private, or you may just occasionally share something more widely than you intended by mistake.

 Other Things to Consider and Look At

 There are a few other important settings worth looking at, but before that, it’s worth considering a clear-out of your “friends.”

 If you’re someone with hundreds (or even thousands) of Facebook friends, you may wish to consider the wisdom of making your online friendship so easily available.
 Not only are you potentially sharing the minutiae of your day-to-day life with a wide circle of people, you’re also giving all of the friends of your (perhaps superficial) friends a window onto your life and the option of sending you a friend request.
 This may not bother you, but it’s something to think about.
 If you want real social media privacy, it should start with being protective of who you’re willing to let into your online “circle.”